Tornado destroys local farmer’s dream

 “It hurt a lot of our sheep.
 Some have broken legs, one of the calves is also injured.
 The animals are scared, and you cannot really touch them right now.
 They were already fragile to begin with.
 Now, it is more complicated,” Yoni said.

 Both Yoni and Nicolás are hoping to get the farm back up and running within the next couple of months.
-Their first and main goal is to set up a proper shelter for their animals that are still alive.
+Their first and foremost goal is to set up a proper shelter for their still alive animals.